R-KL/ace-WebUI/README.md

-#  Ace Editor Web UI Built in Rust
+#  Ace-Editor Web-UI Built in Rust

 A high-performance, standalone, self-hosted code editor powered by a Rust backend and a modern web component frontend.
 The entire application compiles into a single binary for easy deployment.